kloverde/js-SelectAllCheckbox/README.md

 ## Features

-* Select/deselect-all checkboxes in a group via a select-all checkbox which you designate
+* Grants a checkbox control over a group of checkboxes to select or deselect all of them
-* When checkboxes are individually checked/unchecked, the select-all checkbox's status updates accordingly between checked, indeterminate (partially checked) and checked
+* When checkboxes are individually checked/unchecked, the select-all checkbox's state updates accordingly between checked, indeterminate (partially checked) and checked
 * Supports any number of checkbox groups
 * Configuration accepts a callback which executes when one or more checkboxes changes state
 * The callback receives the changed checkbox(es) as an array of DOM objects, plus the status of the checkbox group (all/some/none checked)
-* Select-all checkboxes do not modify the state of disabled checkboxes
+* Select-all checkboxes do not modify the state of disabled checkboxes.
+Disabled checkboxes do affect the state of the select-all checkbox.

 ## Using